NEXTVIRGINMARY/Luxathor-Archive/src/site/notes/The Quintessential Pair/Exellia (Dimension).md

 The most notable part of this realm is The Silver Sea.
 An ever-stretching expanse of near-perfectly reflective liquid, the Unraveler would suffer many facets of itself being near-drowned in it, as a mirror kept those too down.
 One Solar guarding Exellia went to chart the Silver Sea, and still has yet to return.

 In the middle of the Silver Sea is Ayala - an island of clumbing brown-grey sand.
 It is on this island that the truest body of the Unraveler was concentrated - up until it's escape.

+Exellia is the capstone of the end.
+All other afterlives sit beneath the Silver Sea, preserved in its mirroring waters.
+Above the Silver Sky, all realities lie, oiled by its mirroring waters.
+Between, however, lies Exellia.
+Neither frozen nor lubricated, Exellia is a terrible realm meant for only the Unraveler.